 In a multi-terminal system you should put server IP address here.
 You can use ipconfig command in windows and ifconfig in Linux.
 In the following screenshot, you can find how we find server IP address.

 If you ever need to reset the full system you can recreate the database.

 ⚡ It will wipe out your existing data.
 Shutdown POS and take backup of the database by copying database folder.

 - If you need sample data say yes.

 You will be prompted on success and you are all set.

-💡 This is a a known issue that Derby often fails to remove existing data and recreate database.
-Delete database folder and recreating db should solve the issue.
-You can also create database in different name.
+?
+This is a known issue that Derby often fails to remove existing data and recreate the database.
+Delete database folder and recreating DB should solve the issue.
+You can also create a database in a different name.